virtengine/docs.virtengine.com/_gettingstarted/system_requirements.md

 | Slave (VM)           | 8             | 16-32GB      | 1xSSD (240GB)                      |
 | Compute/Storage Node | > 8/16        | > 64GB       | > 3xHDD (2TB) (or) 3xSSD (750GB)     |
 | Failover Node        | > 8/16        | > 64GB       | > 2xHDD (2TB) (or) 2xSSD (750GB)     |

+^1: The purpose of a slave is to provide high availability for the VirtEngine UI & Software.
+^2: The purpose of a failover node is to provide high availability to client VM's, for high availability to work please view the above requirements.

 ### SAN Setup: